How to engage with your mobile app users and rank higher in the App Store.

 These insights are available with a simple integration, for example, Tamoco offers our partners real-time insights through our analytics platform.
 This allows apps to visualise their app engagement and understand and measure engagement strategies.
 Every app is different and will have varying KPIs, but location tech can help to measure these effectively.

 But it’s not all about insights, it’s also about attribution outside of your app.
 For example, if your app is a branded clothing app with a real-world store, you can measure physical store visits as well as successful e-commerce journeys through the app.
 This way you will receive a much more comprehensive ROI for your in-app marketing strategy.
+A good example is the looking at WhatsApp for Ecommerce.

 The important part for app owners is that these insights are highly actionable and all ultimately help you to engage with new and existing users.
 For example, if you understand where most of your users are engaging with your notifications, and you can understand the context (perhaps they just left the local tube station).
 These insights tell you much more than just how many users opened your notification, they help to analyse why you are getting such a high/low engagement rate.
 This helps you to improve and create an effective engagement strategy.